Hxmwqk79/SkHype/README.md

 |Read-Me-Instructions|

-On Linux the most convenient way to run the program is to launch the v8.7/dist/SkHype executable.
+(You can run the old v6 on Windows os by just double clicking the .exe file), For the latest and encryption, On Linux the most convenient way to run the program is to launch the v8.7/dist/SkHype executable.
 Important: (For any new version), Make sure the Contacts.txt is in the same folder as SkHype before running, and that it has at least 2 empty lines.
 For running the .py file in Windows, Mac, or Linux: you need to insure Python Tkinter,